Saturday, December 27, 2025

 Getting acquainted - 1992

 I proceeded to take parental responsibility.
 Unfortunately, his grades were very poor, and he was quite rebellious.
 While he stayed with his stepfather's parents, I pushed for visitation.
 When his mom was released, I went to introduce myself to him, and his mom pleaded that I let them be.
 I achieved seeing him for about 6 months on occasional weekends.
 After a few months, he said words that still haunt me today.
 He stated, “You are not a treat for me, jackass,” and left with his mom.
-I tried to provide discipline, teach respect, and instill the importance of education, but failed in that with the short time I had and his anger toward my efforts.
+I tried to provide discipline, teach respect, and instill the importance of education, but I failed in that, given the short time I had and his anger toward my efforts.

 His mom again stated that they were following through with the adoption and requested that I stay out of their lives.
 I was finishing grad school and seeking employment, which led me to Peoria, Illinois, 1,100 miles away.
 So I lived my life and let them live there.